GWang2022/iGDP/README.md

    * intergate clustering program into iGDP
    * add `-rank` option allowing user to set the homology search space for the target species.
 * 2023/01/25
    * add `negative filtering mode` into iGDP.
-This mode is suitable to genomic data without contamination from other ciliates such as single-cell sequencing data
+This mode is suitable to genomic data without contamination from other ciliates such as single-cell sequencing data.